lop-Louis/northbook/docs/operate/index.md

 nav:
   - none
 search: false
+list_label: >
+  What lives in Operate for the frontend pilot: the current state, named stewards, and the few working agreements we actually run.
 ---

 Use this page when you are thinking about **how the web frontend chapter runs**, not just about one pull request.